codatio/codat-docs/docs/lending/features/accounts-payable-overview.md

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-Our **accounts payable** feature offers a thorough breakdown of a borrower's creditors ledger sourced from their accounting platform.
+Our **accounts payable** feature offers a thorough breakdown of a borrower's creditors ledger sourced from their accounting software.
 You can examine the ledger in its entirety or delve into specific supplier histories, enabling full automation of the payables financing process.

 ## Use cases